Najoung Kim

 Hosted on GitHub Pages — Theme by orderedlist

 The Linguistics department will be a better fit for you if you are interested in scientific questions about language and/or broader Cognitive Science.
-If you are primarily interested in NLP, I recommend applying to Computer Science or the Center for Data Science, depending on your curricular interests and maybe fit with other faculty in the respective departments.
+If you are primarily interested in AI, I recommend applying to Computer Science (CS) or the Center for Computing & Data Sciences (CDS), depending on your curricular interests and maybe fit with other faculty in the respective departments.

 Application links: